Introduction to Search Algorithms in AI

 Breadth-First Search(BFS)

-- In breadth-first search, the tree or the graph is traversed breadthwise, i.e. it starts from a node called search key and then explores all the neighbouring nodes of the search key at that depth-first and then moves to the next level nodes.
+- We’re spreading out across the tree or graph when working with breadth-first search.
+We start at a node—we’ll call it the search key—and from there, we explore all its neighbors at the same depth.
+Once we’ve covered those, we level up and do it again.
 It is implemented using the queue data structure that works on the concept of first in first out (FIFO).
 It is a complete algorithm as it returns a solution if a solution exists.

 - The disadvantage of this algorithm is that it requires a lot of memory space because it has to store each level of nodes for the next one.
 It may also check duplicate nodes.

-- Example: If the search starts from root node A to reach goal node G, then it will traverse A-B-C-D-G. It traverses level wise, i.e. explores the shallowest node first.
+- Example: If the search starts from root node A to reach goal node G, it will traverse A-B-C-D-G. It traverses level-wise, i.e., explores the shallowest node first.

 Depth First Search(DFS)